 2.2 Protective Equipment: Helmets must be full face helmet designed for karting or open wheel auto racing.
-They must meet current AKRA standards or better, Comply with Snell Foundation specifications SA2010, M2010 or SFI 24.1, 24.1/2010(Youth), 31.1A, 31.2A, 31.1/2010, 41.1/2010, 41.2a, FIA 8860-2004 or Snell-FIA CMS/CMR2007 or ECE22.05,24.1/2015, 30.1/2015,41.1/2015 or higher are mandatory.
+They must meet current WKA standards or better, Comply with Snell Foundation specifications SA2010, M2010 or SFI 24.1, 24.1/2010(Youth), 31.1A, 31.2A, 31.1/2010, 41.1/2010, 41.2a, FIA 8860-2004 or Snell-FIA CMS/CMR2007 or ECE22.05,24.1/2015, 30.1/2015,41.1/2015 or higher are mandatory.
 Gloves: Manufactured for racing or possessing racing related grip enhancement and offering a degree of abrasion resistance.
 Jackets are required to be worn and must cover full length of arms; full length pants are required with jackets.
 Driving suits must be of sufficient length to cover entire leg and ankle when in seated driving position.
 Footwear: No open toe shoes allowed.
 No portion of the leg or ankle may be exposed.
 Neck Brace (Helmet Support): Neck brace must be manufactured for racing, as originally designed and produced, and shall be required for all track activity.
-LOSS OF NECK BRACE (Helmet Support) ON THE TRACK MAY RESULT IN A BLACK FLAG.
+LOSS OF NECK BRACE (Helmet Support) ON THE TRACK WILL RESULT IN A BLACK FLAG.

 2.3 Rib/Chest Protectors: These are highly recommended for all drivers.
 They are required for drivers under 12 years of age.